Pediatrics – SPARK Center

 - Developmental delays and special educational needs

 SPARK is a hospital-sponsored pediatric program designed to provide specialized services in the context of traditional classroom environments.
-Children from all ages in the daycare, after school, teen and summer programs benefit from an integrated model of care, including:
+Children from birth to five years of age, and their families, benefit from an integrated model of care, including:

 - Medical Supports: daily medication administration, specialty therapies, medication adherence counseling, HIV prevention education and nutrition and fitness instruction.